uw-midsun/fwxv/build_system.md

 - `flash [project]`: (arm specific) Flash the project's binary using openocd.
 A controller board must be connected an powered.
     - e.g. `scons flash --project=leds`
 - `lint`: Lints all files.
+    - Can specify `--project` or `--library` argument to only lint specific project/library
 - `format`: Formats all files.
+    - Can specify `--project` or `--library` argument to only format specific project/library

 ### Arguments
 - `--platform`: Specifies target platform.
 One of `arm` or `x86`.
 Defaults to `arm`.